xdividr/dreamcloud-docs/source/dreamcompute/tutorials/deploy-owncloud-on-dreamcompute.rst

 Changing the bind address
 -------------------------

-As root, open the /etc/mysql/my.conf file in an editor and edit the line that says
+Open the /etc/mysql/my.conf file in an editor and edit the line that says

 .. code::